metagenome-atlas/Tutorial/README.md

 :interrobang: If you have any question or errors [write us][chat].

-Do you need some music to work.
+:notes: Do you need some music to work.
 Have a look at this [spotify playlist](https://open.spotify.com/playlist/1uJJpcPx752ddZXCtU6oRc?si=sTO-ec95TFqxHviin59M0g) for bioinformaticians.